drio/caddy-saml-sso/README.md

 When enabling this module on your routes, if the SAML flow is successful, you will have all the SAML attributes in the header so your application can access them.

+⚠️ Warning: SAML is a [notoriously difficult](https://workos.com/blog/fun-with-saml-sso-vulnerabilities-and-footguns) to implement right and prone to serious implementation mistakes.
+Please use this code with caution.

 ## Process to use it.

 1. We want the caddy server with this module enabled (see build).